Guide

 What is Send-MgUserMessage?

 Send-MgUserMessage is a Microsoft Graph PowerShell cmdlet that sends an existing draft message.
-It's part of the Microsoft.Graph.Mail module and replaced the deprecated Send-MailMessage.
-The cmdlet requires Azure AD app registration with Mail.Send permission and a two-step workflow: create a draft with New-MgUserMessage, then send it.
+It is part of the Microsoft.Graph.Mail module, which contains over 50 cmdlets for interacting with Microsoft 365 mailboxes.
+The cmdlet replaced the deprecated Send-MailMessage and requires Azure AD app registration with Mail.Send permission plus a two-step workflow: create a draft with New-MgUserMessage, then send it.

 Why does Send-MgUserMessage need Azure AD app registration?

-The cmdlet calls the Microsoft Graph API under the hood.
-Graph API access requires an Azure AD app registration with the correct permissions.
-You register the app in portal.azure.com, configure Mail.Send as a delegated or application permission, and get admin consent before sending any email.
+Send-MgUserMessage calls the Microsoft Graph API, which enforces OAuth2 authorization on every request.
+Graph API access requires an Azure AD app registration with the correct permissions configured.
+You register the app in portal.azure.com, configure Mail.Send as a delegated or application permission, and get admin consent before the cmdlet can send any email.
+Microsoft requires this even for single-user scripts.

 Can I use Nylas CLI with Microsoft 365?

 Yes.
-The CLI works with Microsoft 365, Exchange Online, and every other major provider.
-It handles OAuth2 token management and Graph API authentication automatically, so you don't need to register Azure AD apps or manage permissions yourself.
+Nylas CLI works with Microsoft 365, Exchange Online, and 5 other major providers (Gmail, Yahoo, iCloud, Exchange on-premises, and generic IMAP).
+The CLI handles OAuth2 token management and Graph API authentication automatically, so you don't need to register Azure AD apps or manage permissions yourself.
+Authentication takes under 2 minutes.

 Does Nylas CLI work with Graph API permissions?

-The CLI abstracts away Graph API permissions entirely.
+Nylas CLI abstracts away Graph API permissions entirely.
 Instead of configuring Mail.Send, Mail.ReadWrite, or other Microsoft Graph scopes, you authenticate once with nylas auth config.
-It manages provider-specific authorization for Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+The CLI manages provider-specific authorization for Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP through a single unified credential.

 Next steps

-- Replace Send-MailMessage with Nylas CLI -- migrating from the older deprecated cmdlet instead?
+- Replace Send-MailMessage -- migrating from the older deprecated cmdlet instead?

 - Manage Office 365 email from PowerShell -- read, search, and organize your Microsoft 365 inbox